 Upon entering, dressed in my finest Forever 21 workout leggings and a ripped Dolly Parton tee, it’s obvious the category into which I fall.
 I’m greeted by a server, a handsome gay man in a chic vintage button-down who quickly assesses me and offers a reluctant sneer.

 “Are there any seats in the back?”
-I ask, knowing that there are nothing but empty seats as it is 90 degrees outside.
-Offering no response he pivots.
+I ask, knowing that there are nothing but empty seats in the back as it is 90 degrees outside.
+Offering no response, he pivots.
 A kick-ball-change would’ve been nice but I’m not worthy of such theatrics, just subtle gestures of irritation.

 We get to the patio and as I predicted, it is desolate.
 He holds a paper placemat that lists menu items I can’t afford like their kale quinoa salad and croque madames (grilled cheese for grownups).
 He pauses before setting it down knowing full well that I won’t be ordering any food.
 I am not just an eyesore, I am a waste of time.

 My mother taught me to counter cunty with kindness.
 Not because it works but simply because it makes me feel better; in these sorts of interactions I walk away feeling somehow enlightened.

 I order the iced coffee, a glass of ice with 2 ounces of leftover drip priced at $6.
 He rolls his eyes.
 I say thank you again, but it’s now clear that my meek attempts to intenerate him have only made him bolder.

 Yes, daddy, now spit on me when you bring me that coffee.
 What made me think this was a good idea?
 At my usual place, a far less persnickety environment, I can sit down soaked in sweat, smelling like a locker room and not receive the slightest bit of judgement (at least not perceivably).
 Last week I actually attempted to clean myself up before heading over there and promptly learned that it’s best to let a good thing be.